Fee-Only™, comprehensive tax and financial planning firm with over 20 years of experience.

 Most asset managers look at choice B as the only option.
 They are geared towards trying to maximize client returns, instead of maximizing the chance their client reaches financial independence.
 Their goal of maximizing returns (chasing the market), and the results, studies have shown, is that the average investors underperforms the market.

 Think about this, do you feel the same if you lose $100 or win $100?
-Most people would say that losing is worse than the winning.
+Given a 50/50 chance of winning or losing $100, most people would prefer not to take the chance of losing.
 Portfolio management today is a done without the understanding of human behavior.
 What we mean by this, is that the average money manager gives their client a risk questionnaire in the hopes of finding out how much risk a client can handle.
 What research has shown is that the average consumer does poorly with movements down in the market.
 They tend to leave the market when it is going down and get back in when it has already gone up too much.
+Research shows that risk tolerance questionnaires fail to accurately predict client emotions/actions in down markets.

 Instead, what a good manager should be doing is building a portfolio that increases the probability that the client will meet their goals.
 What would you rather have – a high degree of certainty you can retire, or a chance that you can retire?